ls1intum/Prototyper/README.md

 ## Example

 Open `PrototyperExample.xcodeproj` under the Example directory to test the Prototyper framework.
+You can find [here](https://ls1intum.github.io/Prototyper/docs/Classes) the list of globally available classes.
 To work on the framework, open the `Prototyper` directory in xcode, which opens as a swift package.

 ## Requirements